Q. I updated to get the new 3D capability- now my software is unlicensed. What should I do?

 Q. When exporting to Altium Designer using a script, it is failing - what's wrong?

-A: There is an issue within Altium Designer where it will not properly run a script if your Windows user name contains a period (such as "john.smith").
+- There is an issue within Altium Designer where it will not properly run a script if your Windows user name contains a period (such as "john.smith").
 To work around this, please export your files using the Accel/PCAD export and then import the resulting files into Altium Designer.

-A: We have discovered a bug in the Altium Scripting code and have corrected the problem accordingly.
+- (for users running Ultra Librarian Free Reader version 5.3 or older): We have discovered a bug in the Altium Scripting code and have corrected the problem accordingly.
 If you are using Altium, we suggest that you update your software with the Ultra Librarian Free Reader version 5.3.578 or newer.

 Q. I am exporting to Allegro and I getting an error message saying that Allegro is unable to open design because it was saved with a newer version, what is wrong?